Guide to Purchase Buy-to-Let Property Tax Efficiently

 First alternative – a loan

 An alternative would be for the company to make a low or interest-free loan to you to buy the house.
 This arrangement would also be a taxable BiK.
 For example, a £75,000 loan would result in a taxable BiK for each tax year the loan was outstanding.
 Although, of course, if you repay any of the loans the tax charge reduces in proportion.
 The company would also have to pay NI at 13.8% on the amount of the BiK.
 And that's not the end of the story; the company would have a corporation tax (CT) bill linked to the loan.
-It is always advisable to speak to an property accountants who understands your specific situation before making any tax decisions.
+It is always advisable to speak to an property accountants who understands your specific situation before making any tax planning decisions.

 Temporary tax cost